JStateson/BoincTasksTempReader/SystemdService/readme.txt

 January 22, 2020

-feature added:  Ability to show usage (nvidia board) or power (ati) and to be able to correlate* the usage to the bus id of the GPU device
+feature added:  Ability to show wattage for nvidia and ati and to be able to correlate* the usage to the bus id of the GPU device.

-To enable these features, edit the bash script "UpdateTemps.s"h and remove the comments on two lines of code as described.
+To enable these features, edit the bash script "pdateTemps.sh and add true or false to indicate which one or both are to be seen.
+Also remove the comment to allow the bus id to be written to the /usr/boinc-client/cc_include.xml file.
+When both are shown the temperatures for the CPU (if any running) are set to 0 to indicate that wattage is being displayed instead of temperatures.

 *bus id correlation requires using the MSboinc program.
 Alternately,